 Section 27: Neither coaches nor anyone else connected with the competing schools shall officiate in any contests.
 All officials used in interscholastic contests must be on the approved list of the Iowa High School Athletic Association.

 Note: Interpretation found under "Registered Officials" in the Supplement.

 Section 28: Contestants shall not be trained by member schools prior to the legal starting date or after the completion of their sport season.
 Any violation of these rules shall cause the student to lose eligibility for all interscholastic athletics.
+(Legal starting dates can be found in the Supplement section of this Handbook.)

+ARTICLE V

-ARTICLE V BYLAWS (AMENDMENTS)
+BYLAWS (AMENDMENTS)